TomasVotruba/porto-01-meetup/README.md

 <br>

-### Pro tip 🤓 : Measure your Coverage in Time
+## Pro tip 🤓

+Measure your coverage in time.
 It will make you feel better about your progress :)

 <br>